8th Grade History

 - In order to succeed in this course, each student needs to be able to show the willingness to learn how to use the technology (keyboarding, computer skills, Web 2.0 tools, etc.) in order to produce assignments that show mastery of the course material.

 - Students are expected to be on time everyday.
 Students are expected to enter the room in an orderly manner, log onto their Google Calendar and Google Classroom, and begin working when the bell rings.
-Students who are late will be marked tardy.
+Students who are late (not in their seats) may be marked tardy.

 - It is the student’s responsibility to communicate with Mr. Rabago to turn-in late assignments and ask for help if they have any questions.